Single and Multi-objective Test Cases Prioritization for Self-driving Cars in Virtual Environments: Introduction

 \begin{itemize} \item \textbf{RQ$_2$}: \textit{\rqtwo} \end{itemize}

-To answer RQ$_2$, we conducted an empirical study with three different datasets (with BeamNG.research \cite{beamNG}) and composed by test scenarios that target the \textit{lane-keeping} features of SDCs.
+To answer RQ$_2$, we conducted an empirical study with three different datasets and composed of test scenarios that target the \textit{lane-keeping} features of SDCs.
 In this context, fault-revealing tests are virtual test scenarios in which a self-driving car would not respect the \textit{lane tracking safety requirement} \cite{GambiMF19}.
-We targeted \texttt{BeamNG} by BeamNG.reasearch~\cite{beamNG} (detailed in Section \ref{sec:rel-work}) as a reference simulation environment, which has been recently used in the Search-Based Software Testing (SBST) tool competition\footnote{https://sbst21.github.io/tools/}\cite{SBST2021}.
-The test scenarios for this environment have been produced with AsFault \cite{Gambi2019}, an open-source project that generates test cases to assess SDCs behavior (detailed in Section \ref{sec:rel-work}).
+We targeted \texttt{BeamNG} by BeamNG.research~\cite{beamNG} (detailed in Section \ref{sec:rel-work}) as a reference simulation environment, which has been recently used in the Search-Based Software Testing (SBST) tool competition\footnote{https://sbst21.github.io/tools/}\cite{SBST2021}.
+The test scenarios for this environment have been produced with by \framework \cite{Birchler:2022} (which integrates also AsFault \cite{Gambi2019}), an open-source project that generates test cases to assess SDCs behavior (detailed in Section \ref{sec:rel-work}).

-By comparing \approach with two baselines ---namely random search, and the greedy algorithm--- on these three benchmarks, we analyze the performance of our technique in terms of its ability to detect more faults while incurring a lower test execution cost.
+By comparing \sapproach and \mapproach with two baselines ---namely random search, and the greedy algorithm--- on these three benchmarks, we analyze the performance of our techniques in terms of its ability to detect more faults while incurring a lower test execution cost.